graemeniedermayer/ArExperiments/README.md

 ### Depth
 This experiments with fragment shaders and the Depth API.
 It attempts to show off occlusion (although the results aren't that great).
 It is a good example of how to consume the api with threejs.

+### Depth Mesh Capture
+Grabbing a quick mesh of the location

+### Depth Contour Maps
+Converts the depth information into an image

 ## Goal Experiments

 ### TODO